 Endpoint PCR can be performed using your own proven method.
-It is important to stop the PCR reaction at the exponential phase by setting up an appropriate number of PCR cycles in order to make

-EPIGENTEK Complete Solutions for Epigenetics a reliable comparision of enrichment efficiency obtained from different ChIP reactions.
+It is important to stop the PCR reaction at the exponential phase by setting up an appropriate number of PCR cycles in order to make a reliable comparision of enrichment efficiency obtained from different ChIP reactions.
 Thus, the optimized number of PCR cycles should be determined empirically.